 As a mental health service user you are entitled to independent advocacy.
 Advocates can provide unbiased advice, attend ward meetings with you and make sure that your views are listened to.
-If you have been admitted to hospital under a section of the Mental Health Act then please contact the service that covers the area where you live.
-A member of staff can also help you.
-Details of advocacy services for informal/voluntary patients are listed on the following page.
+Please ask a member of staff for details of the advocacy services available.